Safeguarding Policy

 Child Criminal Exploitation (CCE)

 The school works together with other agencies to identify and reduce the risks of child sexual exploitation.
-The school always refers to Pan Dorset Safeguarding Children Partnership guidance and to local practice using the risk tool.
+The school always refers to the BCP Safeguarding Children Partnership guidance and to local practice using the risk tool.

 BCP Child Exploitation Toolkit - Pan-Dorset Safeguarding Children Partnership (pdscp.co.uk)